TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/import.rst

    This function is a deprecated alias of :c:func:`PyImport_ImportModule`.

    .. versionchanged:: 3.3
-      This function used to fail immediately when the import lock was held by another thread.
+      This function used to fail immediately when the agiza lock was held by another thread.
 In Python 3.3 though, the locking scheme switched to per-module locks for most purposes, so this function's special behaviour isn't needed anymore.

-.. c:function:: PyObject* PyImport_ImportModuleEx(const char *name, PyObject *globals, PyObject *locals, PyObject *fromlist)
+.. c:function:: PyObject* PyImport_ImportModuleEx(const char *name, PyObject *globals, PyObject *locals, PyObject *kutokalist)

    .. index:: builtin: __import__